bill-kennett/hello-world/README.md

 # hello-world
 Created my first repository to learn GitHub
+And now I have just edited the README file with this additional text.